Battle of Mehran (1986): Background

-On February 10, 1986 Iran launched a successful surprise amphibious assault, (what became known as the first Battle of Al-Faw), across the Shatt al-Arab (Arvand rud in Persian) waterway and seized the strategic al-Faw Peninsula.
+On February 10, 1986, Iran launched a successful surprise amphibious assault, (what became known as the first Battle of Al-Faw), across the Shatt al-Arab (Arvand rud in Persian) waterway and seized the strategic al-Faw Peninsula.
 The Iraqi units in charge of the defenses were mostly made up of poorly trained Iraqi Popular Army conscripts that collapsed when they were suddenly attacked by the Iranian Pasdaran (Revolutionary Guard) forces.

 The battle

 Immediately after the Iranian capture of Al-Faw, Saddam declared a new offensive against Iran, Al Defa Al Muthaharraka (Arabic for The Dynamic Defense), designed to drive deep into Iran.
-The Iranian border city of Mehran, Ilam Province on the foot of the Zagros Mountains was selected as the first target.
+The Iranian border city of Mehran, Ilam province on the foot of the Zagros Mountains was selected as the first target.
 This city was situated on an important road leading into Iran.
 On May 15–19 the Iraqi Army's II Corps supported by helicopter gunships captured the city.
 Saddam then offered the Iranians to exchange Mehran for Al-Faw.
 The Iranians rejected the Iraqi offer.
-Iraq then continued the attack attempting to push deeper into Iran.
+Iraq then continued the attack, attempting to push deeper into Iran.
 However, Iraq's attack was quickly smashed by Iranian AH-1 Cobra helicopters with TOW missiles destroying an unspecified amount of Iraqi tanks and vehicles.

 Iranian troops using mountain warfare built up their forces on the heights surrounding the city.
 On June 30, they launched Operation Karbala 1, recapturing the area by July 3.
 Saddam ordered the Republican Guard to retake the city on July 4, but their attack was thoroughly defeated.
 The Iraqi losses were so heavy the Iranians managed to capture some territory inside of Iraq as well.
-Iraq's defeats at al-Faw and at Mehran was a severe blow to the prestige of the Iraqi regime.
+Iraq's defeats at al-Faw and at Mehran were a severe blow to the prestige of the Iraqi regime.
 The western powers including the U.S. also became more determined to prevent an Iraqi loss.

 Aftermath

 After the defeat, Saddam and the Baath Party held an "Extraordinary Congress" and decided on a full mobilization of the Iraqi Popular Army.
 Enlisting men as old as 42, the regime initiated a total call-up of available manpower in 1986.
 At the time the government feared that calls for the mobilization would lead to draft riots, but the response was good: young men – even college students – reported without incident.
-The fact that the public answered the call, indicated that Iraqis feared invasion during the war.
+The fact that the public answered the call indicated that Iraqis feared invasion during the war.